-You are about to enter an unparalleled season of opportunity.
+You are about to enter a season of immense opportunity.
 The decisions you make during your university years have the power to set the course for the rest of your life.
 Call it the domino effect.
 One decision leads to another.
 Patterns and habits made in university tend to stick.
 Here we focus on five decisions you will face and give some tips to help you navigate them.

 University assumes increasing independence and responsibility.
-You will probably have more options and power to choose your program, courses and schedule.
+You will have options and power to choose your program, courses, and schedule.
 You may even have to cook, clean, budget, and pay your own bills for the first time.
 Unlike high school, no one will be holding your hand or monitoring you as closely.
 You have to rely on internal motivation to get to lectures on time, make the grades, or hunt down the professors for help.

 Of first importance, you will have to decide the priority of your relationship to Jesus.
-Will you prioritize time to pray and get God’s word into your heart and mind through Personal/Group Bible study and church?
+Will you prioritize time to pray and get God’s word into your heart and mind through personal/group Bible study and church?
 To be certain, there will be many lesser priorities shouting for your attention.
 No one will be forcing you to grow your walk with God, yet Jesus warns that the cares of this world and the worries of life can choke out our growth in God.

 Are you a Christian mainly because of your family or church culture?
 Do you struggle with doubt?
 These may become magnified during your university years.
 There will be some students and professors who are disillusioned with, mock or oppose your Christian beliefs.
 Others may ask you questions that you don’t have answers to.

 You don’t need to be afraid of your own doubts and questions, but don’t ignore them either.
 Be sure to seek out answers.
 University is a great place to find other Christians who can help you on your journey and provide you with the insight and tools to thrive – not just survive – as a Christian.